 I found no shortage of charming bunnies this year.
 Adding a few birds to the mix also provided some elements I can carry through to late spring.

 This year, my favorite local boutiques, Picket Fences, Laurie’s and French Courtyard, had lovely Easter displays — see highlights below.
-I love supporting small businesses when I can, but I’m also including my Amazon faves for those out of the zip code.
+I love supporting small businesses when I can.

-For a beautiful, low-cost option for egg decor, check out my decoupage egg tutorial.
+For another beautiful, low-cost option for egg decor, check out my decoupage egg tutorial.

 I don’t have the space to store dinnerware for every occasion, but if I did…